-Annie Wineh Broderick is the first graduate from the University of Liberia Mass Communication Department in 1986.
-She majored in Mass Communication with specialization in print journalism and did her minor studies in English.
+Annie Wineh Broderick is the first graduate from the University of Liberia Mass Communication Department (now Department of Communication and Media Studies) back in 1986.
+She majored in Mass Communication with specialization in print journalism.
+She minored in English.

 Broderick graduated from the B.W.
 Harris Episcopal High School in 1979 where she did broadcasting as elective.
 Prior to earning her diploma, she was vetted and recruited by ELBC (now Liberia Broadcasting System – LBS) to work as continuity announcer.
 Driven by passion and desire to excel in the practice, Annie worked her way towards doing programs and eventually news reading.